 Check out more of my easy appetizer recipes and the best vegetarian recipes here on CopyKat.

 - 16 ounces cream cheese

-- 1 package Hidden Valley Ranch Dressing Mix, or about 2 tablespoons of dry mix (this is sold in bulk at Sam's Club)
+- 1 package Hidden Valley Ranch Dressing Mix, or about 2 tablespoons of dry mix

 - 1 tablespoon dehydrated onions

 - 1/2 cup chopped yellow squash (optional)